scott-griffiths/bitstring/doc/index.rst

 Overview
 ========

+* Efficiently store and manipulate binary data in idiomatic Python.
 * Create bitstrings from hex, octal, binary, files, formatted strings, bytes, integers and floats of different endiannesses.
 * Powerful binary packing and unpacking functions.
 * Bit level slicing, joining, searching, replacing and more.
 * Read from and interpret bitstrings as streams of binary data.
-* Create efficently stored arrays of any fixed-length format.
+* Create efficiently stored arrays of any fixed-length format.
 * Rich API - chances are that whatever you want to do there's a simple and elegant way of doing it.
 * Open source software, released under the MIT licence.